MarkusWalterPrivate/Digitales2Go/README.md

   - Bookmarks are saved and can be deleted

-# Project Inititialization
+# Project Initialization
 ## Backend

 ### Prerequisites
 - Install a JDK in at least version 17.
 - Make sure that `JAVA_HOME` is set correctly to the root directory of your JDK.
 You can check with this command: `echo %JAVA_HOME%` (or `echo $JAVA_HOME` on Linux / Git Bash)
 - Make sure that the JDK `bin` folder is added to your `PATH`.
-- Install MariaDB with defauklt user 'root' and password 'root' and make sure Port 3306 is not occupied
+- Install MariaDB with default user 'root' and password 'root' and make sure Port 3306 is not occupied

 ### Usage